-Within the parameters of the Rail North Agreement, there is a Rail North Partnership Board which consists of senior officers from the Department of Transport and TfN (including partner representatives as agreed by the Rail North Committee).
+Within the parameters of the Rail North Partnership Agreement, there is a Rail North Partnership Board which consists of senior officials from the Department of Transport and TfN (including partner representatives as agreed by the Rail North Committee).

-The Rail North Partnership is hosted by TfN.
-As part of the Rail North Agreement, there is also the Rail North Partnership Management Team.
+The Rail North Partnership executive team is hosted by TfN and services the Rail North Partnership Board.
 The governance arrangements for this team are set out in the Partnership Agreement.
-They are an independent team which report to the Rail North Partnership Board.
-This team can include employees of the Secretary of State, Department of Transport, TfN or from Constituent Authorities.
+The Rail North Partnership Board can include employees of the Secretary of State, Department of Transport, TfN or from Constituent Authorities.